Huthaifa-Abdallah/Huthaifa-Abdallah/README.md

 <br>

 ### About Me
-🎓 Computer Science Student at University of Jordan <br>
+- 🎓 Computer Science Student at University of Jordan
-💻 Passionate about Backend Development (.NET / ASP.NET Core) <br>
+- 💻 Passionate about Backend Development (.NET / ASP.NET Core)
-🚀 Active in Competitive Programming (Codeforces, LeetCode) <br>
+- 🚀 Active in Competitive Programming (Codeforces, LeetCode)
-📚 Currently learning System Design and Advanced Algorithms
+- 📚 Currently learning System Design and Advanced Algorithms

 ### Connect with me